Cambridge Dictionary (Online)

 Being a member of a Power of Seven group helps you see the wood for the trees.

-New groups starting now in Athlone, Dublin, Galway and Limerick.
+New Online groups starting this month for business owners who want to develop a strategy for the new normal.
+Closing date for applications is 19th June.
 Contact me if interested or let me know anyone that might be?
 Always on the look out for quality people who could benefit from their own personal advisory board.